 The State of California invested $6 million to create curricular resources to help teachers promote students’ understanding of climate change and environmental justice, leading to action in their communities.
 The units will be free open education resources, standards-based, and they will integrate California’s Environmental Principles and Concepts.

 With support from a Steering Committee, Ten Strands will oversee and organize the production, testing, and initial dissemination of the curriculum units.
-The Climate Change and Environmental Justice Program (CCEJP) Project Synopsis offers a detailed description of the vision, design principles, instructional approaches, strategies, and equity focus of this project.
+The Climate Change and Environmental Justice Program (CCEJP) Synopsis offers a detailed description of the vision, design principles, instructional approaches, strategies, and equity focus of this program.
 One 15-hour unit of instruction will be created at each grade level.

 After implementing a process to solicit and evaluate Letters of Interest, Ten Strands selected seven community- and student-centered organizations to write the TK–12 curriculum units.
 We convened these writing teams in August of 2022.
 Read more about the convening here.
 These organizations have diverse experience writing curriculum and providing professional learning, and they demonstrate the following values: